samiramunir/Simple-Sentiment-Analysis-using-NLTK/README.md

 Ensemple.py:  Created a classifier class that takes votes from each classifier and takes the mode of the votes to give the final decision with a certain confidence level.
 Module.py: Can predict the sentiment of a single review.

-The most used words from the feature set in each category:
+The most used words from the feature set in each category -

 ![](Media/mostinformativefeatures.png)